 There are several common mattress types that are really great at motion isolation (and one that isn’t).
+Generally speaking, mattresses without springs are better than types that rely on coils.
 But each of these motion-isolating mattresses has strengths and weaknesses in other areas.

 Flexible polyurethane foam – otherwise known as memory foam – is a synthetic foam made mostly of petroleum products.
 Memory foam is among the best mattress materials for motion isolation.
 This foam is extremely good at absorbing motion, meaning a memory foam mattress won’t let it travel around the bed.

 Memory foam also offers the best contouring and deepest compression of any mattress material, establishing an excellent mattress for pressure points and pain ailments.
 It can mold itself to your body’s shape, ensuring maximum spinal alignment and pressure relief.

 The main issues with memory foam will only affect specific types of sleepers.
 Hot sleepers will notice that memory foam tends to retain more heat than other mattress materials.
 Active sleepers will notice that memory foam is slower to bounce back when they move.
 If you fall into either of these categories, you may want to check out latex or hybrid mattresses.